The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Oracle inequality and uncertainty quantification

-The condition $L\log(n)\mathcal E(f_{\theta^*})= \mathcal{O}( PL\log(n)/\lambda)$ for the coverage result means that the rate is dominated by the stochastic error term and can be achieved with a slightly larger network compared to \ref{prop:rate}.
+The condition $\mathcal E(f_{\theta^*})= \mathcal{O}( \pardim/\lambda)=o(\pardim\log(B\Delta n)/\lambda)$ for the coverage result means that the rate is dominated by the stochastic error term, cf. \ref{eq:oracleIneq}.
+This can be achieved with a slightly larger parameter class than an optimal choice which balances the approximation error $\mathcal E(f_{\theta^*})$ and the stochastic error.
 This guarantees that the posterior is not underfitting and that the posterior's bias is covered by its dispersal.
+The necessity of under-smoothing is well known for statistical inference.